farlee2121/DevEssentialsBlog/_drafts/PADL/2020-11-20-1-PADL-Architecture.md

 These are then injected so the defining service isn't tied to one implementation.
 Common injection methods are constructor injection and function parameterization.

 The most important bit: the component that concretely references the port is the one that defines it.
-Any component that concetely uses the port definition will change together.
+Any component that concretely uses the port definition will change together.
 Adapters also use the port definition, but their whole responsibility is mapping the port as thinly as possible so that more complex services are completely insulated.

 Anti-corruption layers are a similar idea from Domain-Driven Design.
 A calling component protects itself from external change by wrapping the called component in an abstraction that suits the caller's need.
 It's really the same idea from a different view.